LSEG-API-Samples/Article.RTH.Python.REST.OndemandRequestTimeAndSales/README.md

 ```

-### Python Implementation
+### Python Example

 #### Prerequisite

-* To run the example we should have python 2.7 or 3.6 installed on the OS.
-We can download python installer from below link.
-Basically we can open the example with any text editor.
-  For a free Python IDE, we recommend PyCharm Community edition or Visual Studio Code.
+* To run the example user should have python 2.7 or 3.6 installed on OS.
+User can download python installer from below link.
+Basically user can open the example with any text editor.
+There are a free Python IDE such as PyCharm Community edition and Visual Studio Code user can use to open python source file.
 ```text
 https://www.python.org
 ```
-* In order to access Tick Historical end point, we must have the DSS account with permission to access Tick Historical’s REST API.
-Please contact Thomson Reuters Account representative if you need the permission.
+* In order to access Tick Historical end point, user must have DSS account with permission to access Tick Historical’s REST API.
+Please contact Thomson Reuters Account representative if you need a new account or additional permission.

 * To use HTTP request and get responses back, This example use Python requests module.
-If you don’t have requests module installed in your library, you can install it by using pip install.
+If user don’t have requests installed in python library, please run below pip install command to install requests module.

 > pip install requests